 This system offers you the ability to "live on the Cloud" and treat all of your devices and "information appliances".
-Your information is available whenever you connect to the Internet.
+Your information is available whenever you connect to the Internet on any of your devices.

 Most of your devices (smartphones, tablets and computers) will keep the latest version of your information so you can view it when you are not connected to the Internet.
 Any new information will be automatically downloaded to your device when you reconnect to the Internet.
 Any changes you have made while off-line also be uploaded at that time.